§ 3301 Established; composition; qualifications; terms of office.

 There is established a commission known as the "Delaware Compensation Commission," hereinafter referred to as the "Commission," consisting of 6 members, 2 of whom shall be appointed by the Governor, 1 by the President Pro Tempore of the Senate and 1 by the Speaker of the House of Representatives.
 The fifth member shall be the President of the Delaware Round Table.
-The Director of the Office of Management and Budget of the State shall serve as an ex officio and nonvoting member of the Commission.
+The Secretary of the Department of Human Resources of the State shall serve as an ex officio and nonvoting member of the Commission.
 The appointees shall be persons not holding any public office nor employed substantially full-time with compensation by this State while serving on this Commission.
-Those appointed shall serve for a 6 year term.
+Those appointed shall serve for a 6-year term.
 Any member is eligible for reappointment.

 The Commission shall elect 1 of its members chairperson.
 Members of the Commission shall be reimbursed for actual and necessary expenses, including mileage, incurred while performing the duties imposed by this chapter.
 The costs and expenses of the Commission shall be paid out of funds appropriated to the Governor's office.

 (a) The Commission shall make a study of the salaries, emoluments, mileage, per diem, travel and other expense allowances and reimbursements (hereinafter collectively referred to as "remuneration") of the members of the General Assembly, the Governor, members of the Governor's cabinet, the Lieutenant Governor, the State Auditor, the State Treasurer, the Attorney General, the Insurance Commissioner, the Justices of the Supreme Court, the Chancellor and Vice-Chancellors of the Court of Chancery and all judges and court commissioners of the Superior Court, the Court of Common Pleas and the Family Court, the Chief Magistrate, the justices of the peace and the Chief Defender.